buck-0x/eraser-io-mcp-server/MCP_USAGE.md

-# Using Eraser MCP Server with Claude Desktop
+# Using Eraser MCP Server

-This guide explains how to use the Eraser MCP server with Claude Desktop to generate diagrams programmatically.
+This guide explains how to use the Eraser MCP server to generate diagrams programmatically.

-## Setup
+## Local Setup

 ### 1. Install the MCP Server